conal/talk-2014-elegant-memoization/README.md

 I'm going to talk about purely functional memoization.
 The idea, [due to Ralf Hinze][*Memo Functions, Polytypically!*], is to use a few simple type isomorphisms to guide and justify the memoization, leading to the systematic construction of *trie* data structures ("digital search trees") from first principles.
-[One implementation][MemoTrie] of the idea in Haskell uses associated types.
+I'll show [a Haskell implementation][MemoTrie] of the idea, adapted from code by Spencer Janssen and using associated types.

  </blockquote>